Efficient Anomaly Detection Using Self-Supervised Multi-Cue Tasks: Related work

 \begin{enumerate} \item The \textbf{representation learning} on the normal class, carried out in a self-supervised manner.
 In our case this is done by solving a pretext task $\mathcal{T}$, but other methods employ other mechanisms such as contrastive learning.

 \item During inference of an unseen sample $\x$, an \textbf{out-of-distribution (OOD) detection method} is applied on the generated labeled samples $\datagen{\mathcal{T}}(\{\x\})$.
-The goal of OOD method is to detect whether or not an observation has been sampled from the same distribution as the training set.
+The goal of OOD methods is to detect whether or not an observation has been sampled from the same distribution as the training set.
+OOD is more low-level and general than AD, and aims at modeling the training distribution rather than the normal class.
+For example, contrary to AD the CIFAR-100 dataset would be considered out of distribution in regards to CIFAR-10.
 Given a pre-trained model $\Psi$ on a distribution $F_{\trainset}$, it estimates $P(\x\sim F_{\trainset})$.
 The normal training set is assumed to be close enough to the real distribution of normal samples, and since we have access to the correct task label $y$, the following approximations hold: where $s_{OOD}((\x, y);\Psi)$ is the OOD score for an image $\x$ with its label $y$ given the pre-trained network $\Psi$.

 \item The \textbf{fusion of the OOD scores} into a single anomaly score $s_a$ using a fusion function $M$. \end{enumerate}